-Parameters that have to be measured include: electrode surface area, crystal structure, particle and crystallite size, pore size, electrode slurry flow and curing properties, separator pore size and structure properties, electrolyte viscosity, density, and flash point.
+Parameters that have to be measured include: electrode surface area, crystal structure, particle and crystallite size, pore size, electrode slurry flow and curing properties, chemical purity of raw materials, separator pore size and structure properties, electrolyte viscosity, density, and flash point.

 Great battery materials power top-performing batteries.
 This e-book, containing real measurement data, tells you how to characterize essential lithium-ion battery materials across electrodes, slurries, separators, and electrolytes – so your batteries outperform the competition.

 Let’s Talk Batteries the Anton Paar Way